-Using a little bit of very elementary game theory, we now shall consider a more conceptual model.
-The nice thing is that the setup of the model and reasoning is straightforward (but its analysis may not).
-Slides B are devoted to this.
+Using a little bit of very elementary game theory, we now shall consider (in Slides B) a more general model.
+The nice thing is that the setup of the model is straightforward (but its analysis may not).
+It would be very interesting to reproduce with game theory the above result.
+This is one of the things Your teacher is working on!